<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 Shopify Plus users can also develop custom apps via API and integrate them into their websites, either independently or using the Shopify Partners Program.

-Magento Commerce 2 doesn’t have this capability, but keep in mind that users can alter the base code of their websites using Magento, so they can achieve the same ends.
+Adobe Commerce (Magento 2) doesn’t have this capability, but keep in mind that users can alter the base code of their websites using Magento, so they can achieve the same ends.

 Overall, Shopify Plus is the better option if you want a wide selection and easy integration of third-party apps, add-ons, and extensions, including the ability to create custom apps.
-However, Magento Commerce 2 has plenty of integrations available as well.
+However, Adobe Commerce has plenty of integrations available as well.

 Click me